 There seems to be some confusion over whether this butter factory was already running when James Delaney bought the land (see Cyclopedia article which says he bought the butter factory in 1878), but this seems unlikely to have been the case.
 Delaney is quoted in the newspaper article below as saying that 1895 was the first season he had had the factory in operation.
 If it was a new business, this would also tie in with having the advertorial below published to make the operation better known.
 The Delaneys made butter from milk obtained from their own herd of 26 dairy cows, but were happy to provide a service separating milk for other farmers on request.

-1878 is much more likely to have been the date James Delaney bought his first land at Ngatimoti – Section 66, Square 3, and Sections 4,5 & 6, Block X, on Waiwhero Road (near “Paratiho”) but the “Meadowbank” site where the butter factory was probably built, appears to be the Crown Grant Section 25 originally owned by George Remnant but recorded as owned by Delaney in 1896.
+1878 is much more likely to have been the date James Delaney bought his first land at Ngatimoti – Section 66, Square 3, and Sections 4,5 & 6, Block X, on Waiwhero Road (near “Paratiho”) but the site where the butter factory and a hometead for the Delaney family were built is identified as "Meadowbank", making it the Crown Grant Section 25 originally owned by George Remnant but recorded as owned by Delaney in 1896.
 It seems that Delaney probably bought this land after George died on 10 November 1892, cutting out a section of about 33 acres for James Williams Wills III which included the old Remnant house.

 Ngatimoti Butter Factory